 # Setting Up/Up-Gradation of Quality Control/Food Testing Laboratories

 Generally, food testing guarantees it complies with National standards as well as international standards for exports.
 Additionally, there is a need for testing of imported food products to guarantee they have the requisite standard and food solutions.

 Under the scheme, Central/State Government associations Government universities (including deemed universities) and all other implementing agencies/private sector organizations/universities (including deemed universities) are entitled to get financial aid for setting up of food testing laboratories.

-We hope this wide list of Government subsidy schemes will Assist you in receiving financial assistance for your small business.
+We hope this wide list of Government subsidy schemes will Assist all the Small Food Companies in India in receiving financial assistance.